MiguelGGMM/simple-merkle-tree/treeBuilder/README.md

-Merkle tree classes and application example \
+Merkle tree classes and use case example \

 example.js generates a merkle tree to distribute a certain amount of tokens between holders that have not sold in the last 7 days \